 Monem's trial testimony was key to the government's theory of the case in two basic ways:

 First, it was THE testimony the government relied upon to ask the jury to speculate that Nick killed the driver of the white Kia in an unprovoked ambush attack with the first shots fired in Nisur Square.
 Remember, no one saw Nick fire his weapon in Nisur Square.
 There is no forensic evidence that Nick shot the driver of the white Kia.
 There is no admission from Nick that he shot the driver of the white Kia.
 To the contrary, another government witness testified that, after the incident, Nick stated he suppressed an active shooter who then slumped forward.
 Only one member of Raven 23--Jimmy Watson--testified that he heard Nick fire his weapon, and Watson testified he heard AK-47 fire (i.e., enemy fire) before he heard Nick shoot twice, that he had "no idea" what Nick shot at, and "no idea" as to whether Nick or the up gunners fired first.
 In addition to this, Paul Slough's attorney acknowledged that Paul (an up gunner) fired first at the white Kia, into its engine block, in an attempt to stop the car's approach on the convoy after the driver failed to comply with signals warning him to stop.
-Jeremy Ridgeway (another up gunner) testified that he fired the first three to five well-aimed shots through the Kia's unbroken windshield at the driver's head.
-Forensic evidence corroborated Ridgeway's account because a bullet fragment embedded in the Kia's steering wheel matched an M-4 carbine (Ridgeway had an M-4, but Nick did not).
+Jeremy Ridgeway (another up gunner) testified that, after Paul fired at the Kia, Ridgeway fired the first three to five well-aimed shots through the Kia's unbroken windshield, at the driver's head.
+Forensic evidence corroborated Ridgeway's account because a bullet fragment embedded in the Kia's steering wheel matched an M-4 carbine (the up gunners had M-4's, but Nick did not).
 Several Iraqi witnesses even testified that they were certain the first shots fired from the convoy at the Kia came from the up gunners.

 Monem's testimony did not change any of this.
 Monem did not see who fired the first shots.
 He testified that he heard short, successive shots, heard a woman scream, ran toward the Kia, saw a single baseball-sized hole in the windshield and a quarter-sized hole in the driver's forehead, and saw the driver was leaning to the side toward the passenger.
-From Monem's testimony, the government asked the jury to speculate that Nick shot the driver based on guesswork (1) that Nick was the person capable of making the "precision" shot that killed the driver since he was the sniper (even though the evidence established Ridgeway was more than capable of making the same shot with his M-4, just as he testified he did); and (2) that because Monem saw the driver slumped toward the passenger Nick must have shot the driver rather than an active shooter who slumped forward after being shot.
+From Monem's testimony, the government asked the jury to speculate that Nick shot the driver based on guesswork (1) that Nick was the only person capable of making the "precision" shot that killed the driver since he was the sniper (even though the evidence established this was untrue); and (2) that because Monem saw the driver slumped toward the passenger Nick must have shot the driver rather than an active shooter who slumped forward after being shot.